udellug/shell-talk/notes.md

 Need random data?
 Read from /dev/urandom: `cat /dev/urandom`

-Need a lot of 0's to erase your harddrive? /dev/zero has your back
+Need a lot of 0's to erase your hard drive? /dev/zero has your back

 Hard drives, USBs, CD drives, etc are all 'file's that you can mount into your filesystem and access just like any other.